ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 When the timing is right, this step is one of the most transformative parts of the whole process.

-Step 7: Functional Integration
+Step 7: Integrate

 This is the step that often gets missed, and it's why some people can do all the "right" exercises but still struggle in daily life.